You are here

-*The reference to Centrelink in this policy is only relevant in the circumstnaces where the client is a current Centrelink customer, transferring to a DVA income support payment, see Proof of Identity Check - Income Support for details.
-For all other Compensation payments under the VEA, SRCA or MRCA see the summary table for examples.
+*The reference to Centrelink in this policy is only relevant in the circumstances where the client is a current Centrelink customer, transferring to a DVA income support payment; see Proof of Identity Check - Income Support for details.
+For all other Compensation payments under the VEA, DRCA or MRCA see the summary table for examples.

-Whilst full POI may not be reuqired in certain circumstnaces, it is likely that at lest mdified POI would be required.
+Whilst full POI may not be required in certain circumstances, it is likely that at least modified POI will be required.
 An indication of modified POI can be found below.